 The biggest reason to seek help is if the bed wetting is bothering your child, making them feel angry or upset, or if they express that they want to become dry at night.
 Most children who are not dry by the age of 7 or 8 should receive treatment as the problem may not resolve by itself.
 Another reason to seek help is if your child was dry at night but then suddenly starts wetting the bed at night frequently.

-If you have concerns about bedwetting, or your child’s continence in general, please come in and see our Kids Continence Pelvic Physios Jess and Kathy for a thorough assessment and treatment plan.
+If you have concerns about bedwetting, or your child’s continence in general, please come in and see our Kids Continence Pelvic Physios Bronwyn and Kathy for a thorough assessment and treatment plan.